Friendships Between Women: A Sensational Way to Combat Stress

-Nonetheless, it’s important to get something clear: the positive effects on our health and well-being is not caused by having many “friends”but instead having authentic and meaningful friendships, that you can count on the fingers of one hand.
+Nonetheless, it’s important to get something clear: the positive effects on our health and well-being is not caused by having many “friends” but instead having authentic and meaningful friendships with women that understand and support us.

 In today’s article, we want to talk about this.

-In a world of emptiness, what counts are positive connections
+In a world of emptiness, deep connections are vital

-To this day all of us are more connected than ever, but in turn, more distant than ever.
+Nowadays, we are more connected than ever, but more distant than ever as well.

 We have dozens of friends in our social networks.
 Furthermore, we communicate through instant messaging systems.
 We use emoticons to represent the emotions that we don’t express as easily later in real life.

-We create Whatsapp groups, say good morning and good night through these types of platforms.
-Yet, the more interaction we have, the greater the emptiness that feeling that we’re “miss something” we experience.
+We create WhatsApp group and say good morning and good night through these types of platforms.
+Yet, the more interaction we have, the greater the emptiness.

 A satisfactory personal life might be missing, where special people surround us.
 These are people who make us happy face to face, who make us feel safe with their closeness.
-These are special people who we can offer our friendship and mutual understanding to in exchange for nothing.
+These are special people who we can offer friendships and mutual understanding in exchange for nothing.

-In turn, a sensational way to combat this well-known existential emptiness is to foster good social relations, where friendship is very relevant if we’re talking about women.
+In turn, a sensational way to combat this well-known existential emptiness is to foster good social relations.
+When talking about women, friendships are especially important.